frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-understanding.md

 And King David asked, "Give me understanding, that I may keep your law and observe it with my whole heart" (Ps.
 119:34).

-Our Lord promises us the Spirit of truth whose mission is to illumine the whole Church (cf. John 16:13).
+Our Lord promises us the Spirit of truth whose mission is to illumine the whole Church (*cf*.
+John 16:13).

 He "completed and perfected Revelation," we\'re told in the Second Vatican Council, "and confirmed it with divine guarantees.
-He did this by the total fact of his presence and self-manifestation, by words and works, signs and miracles...and by sending the Spirit of truth" (Vatican II, *Dei Verbum*, November 18, 1965).
+He did this by the total fact of his presence and self-manifestation, by words and works, signs and miracles...and by sending the Spirit of truth" (Vatican II, *Dei verbum*, Point 4, November 18, 1965).

 It was only later that the apostles fully understood the words of Our Lord.
 They needed that gift of understanding that came with the descent of the Holy Spirit.

 St. Paul VI has said, "The Holy Spirit is the soul of the Church.
-It is He who explains to the faithful the deep meaning of the teaching of Jesus and of His mystery" (Paul VI, Apostolic Exhortation, *Evangelii nuntiandi*, December 8, 1975).
+It is He who explains to the faithful the deep meaning of the teaching of Jesus and of His mystery" (Paul VI, Apostolic Exhortation, *Evangelii nuntiandi*, Point 75, December 8, 1975).

 We can ask the Holy Spirit for a deeper amount of that gift of understanding so that we can penetrate in a deeper way the beautiful and wonderful mysteries of our faith that God has made known to us.

-*Dei Verbum* of the Second Vatican Council says the Holy Spirit brings us to an initial understanding of the truths of faith and then "constantly perfects faith by His gifts, so that Revelation may be more and more profoundly understood."
+*Dei verbum* of the Second Vatican Council says the Holy Spirit brings us to an initial understanding of the truths of faith and then "constantly perfects faith by his gifts, so that Revelation may be more and more profoundly understood" (Vatican II, *Dei verbum*, Point 5, November 18, 1965).

 The Holy Spirit may give us a certain light to understand certain things, but that\'s not the end.
 He is continually leading us forward to a deeper understanding.

 All through our life we can get a deeper grasp of the mysteries of our faith.
 It\'s one of the reasons why ongoing formation is very important.

-We don\'t know in what talk or spiritual reading or meditation or recollection or retreat that we\'re going to get some new light from the Holy Spirit,, that may be an incredible insight into some mystery that we have not seen before.
+We don\'t know in what talk or spiritual reading or meditation or recollection or retreat that we\'re going to get some new light from the Holy Spirit, that may be an incredible insight into some mystery that we have not seen before.

 We always have to have an antenna up, ready to catch the wind of the Holy Spirit as it comes.
 That is why in the Church also there is what\'s called "theological progress."